pebblecode/pebblecode.github.io/_posts/2016-05-31-bacon-beacon.md

 Here at pebble we love getting to share our way of working with new people, so on Thursday 26th May, we invited a team from [PA Consulting](http://www.paconsulting.com/) to spend a day hacking in our offices.

 The theme was retail and consumer goods.
 After a bite to eat, we started discussing ideas and forming teams.
-Having seen a presentation by the [Wayfindr team](https://www.wayfindr.net/ ), I wanted to explore the potential of iBeacon technology, and quickly narrowed my area of interest to in-store navigation.
+Having seen a presentation by the [Wayfindr team](https://www.wayfindr.net/ ), I was keen to explore the potential of iBeacon technology, and quickly narrowed my area of interest to in-store navigation.
 Not long later, the concept of Bacon Beacon was born.

 Before we get on to that though, let me tell you about a young man named Frank.

 It was 10:45am.
 Frank woke up, groggy from last nights' great party.
-He heard a buzzing beside him and saw a message on screen from his mum.
+He heard a buzzing beside him and saw his phone glowing with a message from his mum:

 *“Good morning!
 Be with you in 15 minutes, can’t wait to see your new flat!”*.